-- 10 If the manager of the retiring ccTLD wishes to request an extension beyond the Default Retirement - 11 Date stated in the Notice of Removal, it must produce a Retirement Plan which is acceptable to the IFO and - is in accordance with the conditions listed below. - 13 Granting an extension to the Default Retirement Date is at the discretion of the IFO and shall not be - 14 unreasonably withheld.
-The Reasonable Requirements Document that the IFO will have included with - the Notice of Removal will describe the factors it will consider when evaluating a request for an - 16 extension to the Default Retirement Period. - 17 A Retirement Plan which requests an extension shall include, in addition to the previously listed items, - the following: - The length of the extension requested (a maximum 5 additional years) including the proposed date of the removal of the ccTLD from the Root Zone. - The reasons for requesting an extension.
-An impact analysis which supports the reasons for making the extension request.
+If the Manager of the retiring ccTLD wishes to request an extension beyond the Default Retirement Date stated in the Notice of Removal, it must produce a Retirement Plan which is acceptable to the IFO and is in accordance with the conditions listed below.

+Granting an extension to the Default Retirement Date is at the discretion of the IFO and shall not be unreasonably withheld.
+The Reasonable Requirements Document that the IFO will have included with the Notice of Removal will describe the factors it will consider when evaluating a request for an extension to the Default Retirement Period.

+A Retirement Plan which requests an extension shall include, in addition to the previously listed items, the following:

+- The length of the extension requested (a maximum of five (5) additional years) including the proposed Date of the removal of the ccTLD from the Root Zone. - The reasons for requesting an extension as well as an impact analysis which supports the reasons for making the extension request.

-- 24 If the ccTLD Manager wishes to produce a Retirement Plan it must do so within 12 months of the IFO - 25 having sent the Notice of Removal to the Manager of the retiring ccTLD.
-At its discretion the IFO can - 26 extend the 12 month limit to a maximum of 24 months in total upon receiving a request for such an - 27 extension from the Manager.
-If the IFO grants such an extension it shall promptly notify the Manager of - 28 this. - 29 If the ccTLD Manager submits a Retirement Plan to the IFO, the IFO shall provide a definitive response to - 30 the Manager regarding the request for an extension within 90 days of such a request being received by the - 31 IFO. - 32 The response by the IFO, if positive, shall state the length of the extension which has been granted.
-If - 33 the response is negative, the IFO shall include the specific reasoning for the refusal.
-The approval of an - 34 extension request shall not be unreasonably withheld. - 35 If the request for an extension is rejected and the ccTLD Manager believes that the rejection is - 36 unreasonable or is inconsistent with the Reasonable Requirements Document, it may appeal the - decision by the IFO (see Section 5.2 of this policy). - 38 If the Manager of the retiring ccTLD and the IFO cannot agree on a Retirement Plan within 12 months, - or up to a maximum of 24 months if the IFO has granted such an extension, of the IFO having sent the
+If the ccTLD Manager wishes to produce a Retirement Plan it must do so within twelve (12) months of the IFO having sent the Notice of Removal to the Manager of the retiring ccTLD.
+At its discretion the IFO can extend the twelve (12) month limit to a maximum of twenty-four (24) months in total after receiving a request for such an extension from the Manager.
+If the IFO grants such an extension it shall promptly notify the Manager of this.

+If the ccTLD Manager submits a Retirement Plan to the IFO, the IFO shall provide a definitive response to the Manager regarding the request for an extension within ninety (90) calendar days of such a request being received by the IFO.

+The response by the IFO, if positive, shall state the length of the extension which has been granted.
+If the response is negative, the IFO shall include the specific reasoning for the refusal.
+The approval of an extension request shall not be unreasonably withheld.
+If the request for an extension is rejected and the ccTLD Manager believes that the rejection is unreasonable or is inconsistent with the Reasonable Requirements Document, it may appeal the decision by the IFO (see Section 5.2 of this Policy).

-- 1 Notice of Removal to the Manager, then the IFO shall promptly advise the Manager that the ccTLD shall - 2 be removed from the Root Zone 5 years from the date the IFO has sent the Notice of Removal to the - 3 Manager of the retiring ccTLD.
+If the Manager of the retiring ccTLD and the IFO cannot agree on a Retirement Plan within twelve (12) months, or up to a maximum of twenty-four (24) months if the IFO has granted such an extension, of the IFO having sent the Notice of Removal to the Manager, then the IFO will promptly advise the Manager that the ccTLD shall be removed from the Root Zone 5 years from the date the IFO has sent the Notice of Removal to the Manager of the retiring ccTLD.